Detection of two TeV gamma-ray outbursts from NGC 1275 by LHAASO: Acknowledgements

 \section{Acknowledgements}

 We would like to thank all staff members who work at the LHAASO site above 4400\,m a.s.l. year round to maintain the detector and keep the water recycling system, electricity power supply and other components of the experiment operating smoothly.
 We are grateful to Chengdu Management Committee of Tianfu New Area for the constant financial support for research with LHAASO data.
-This research work is also supported by the following grants: the National Key R\&D Program of China (2023YFE0101200), the National Natural Science Foundation of China (NSFC grants No. 12393853, No. 12393854, No. 12393851, No. 12393852, No. 12175121, No. 12173066, No. 12173039, No. 12393813), the Department of Science and Technology of Sichuan Province, China (Grant No. 24NSFSC0449) and in Thailand by the National Science and Technology Development Agency (NSTDA) and National Research Council of Thailand (NRCT): High-Potential Research Team Grant Program (N42A650868).
+This research work is also supported by the following grants: the National Natural Science Foundation of China (NSFC grants No. 12393853, No. 12393854, No. 12393851, No. 12393852, No. 12175121, No. 12173066, No. 12173039, No. 12393813), the National Key R\&D Program of China (2023YFE0101200), the Department of Science and Technology of Sichuan Province, China (Grant No. 24NSFSC0449) and in Thailand by the National Science and Technology Development Agency (NSTDA) and National Research Council of Thailand (NRCT): High-Potential Research Team Grant Program (N42A650868).
 J.R.
 Mao is also supported by the Yunnan Revitalization Talent Support Program (YunLing Scholar Project).

 The optical data of this work is from ZTF.
 ZTF is supported by the National Science Foundation under grants Nos.
 AST-1440341 and AST-2034437 and a collaboration including current partners Caltech, IPAC, the Weizmann Institute for Science, The Oskar Klein Center at Stockholm University, the University of Maryland, Deutsches Elektronen-Synchrotron and Humboldt University, the TANGO Consortium of Taiwan, the University of Wisconsin at Milwaukee, Trinity College Dublin, Lawrence Livermore National Laboratories, IN2P3, University of Warwick, Ruhr University Bochum, Northwestern University and former partners the University of Washington, Los Alamos National Laboratories, and Lawrence Berkeley National Laboratories.
 Operations are conducted by COO, IPAC, and UW.
 This research has made use of the NASA/IPAC Extragalactic Database (NED), which is operated by Jet Propulsion Laboratory, California Institute of Technology, under contract with the National Aeronautics and Space Administration.
 Facilities: Fermi, Swift, WISE.
-Software: astropy\citep{2013A&A...558A..33A, 2018AJ....156..123A, 2022ApJ...935..167A}, naima\citep{2015ICRC...34..922Z}.
+Software: astropy\citep{2013A&A...558A..33A, 2018AJ....156..123A, 2022ApJ...935..167A}, naima\citep{Zabalza:2015bsa}.